Load Balancing web servers using POUND Load Balancer

 In order to test the working of Pound load-balancer, we will need

-- A server with pound load balancer installed (epel repository needed),
+- A server with pound load balancer installed (epel repository needed).
+Install EPEL repository using the following steps,

 - Two backend servers with apache installed (for detailed installation & configuration, read our tutorials HERE & HERE)